-- While even one month of onsite wind speed measurements improves long-term wind speed estimates on average, incorporating at least four months of onsite measurements is a better option to mitigate the errors that could occur if some of the measured and reference wind speeds duringin the measurement period are misrepresentativepoorly correlated of the longer term trends. - Summer months, particularly July and August, should be avoided if opting to create MCP-based wind speed estimates using a single season of measurements in the U.S., as these months tend to be the least representative of long-term wind speed means and standard deviations. - Since potential wind customers may care about long-term wind resource accuracy from multiple viewpoints, it is important to note that of the three MCP algorithms explored, RT produces the lowest wind speed and capacity factor relative errors and ARS the lowest wind speed correlations.
-However, MLR is the least risky algorithm given the possibility of poor correlations between the measurements and the reference data measurement during unfavourable wind conditions, for MCP.

-The results of this work highlight the potential for anemometer or lidar loan programs to affordably assist future distributed 520 wind energy customers with more accurate long-term wind resource estimates while maximizing the number of customers that can be served by reducing the measurement time needed.
+- While even one month of onsite wind speed measurements improves long-term wind speed estimates on average, incorporating at least four months of onsite measurements is a better option to mitigate the errors that could occur if some of the wind speeds in the measurement period are misrepresentative of the longer-term trends. - Summer months, particularly July and August, should be avoided if opting to create MCP-based wind speed estimates using a single season of measurements in the U.S., as these months tend to be the least representative of long-term wind speed means and standard deviations. - Since potential wind customers may care about long-term wind resource accuracy from multiple viewpoints, it is important to note that of the three MCP algorithms explored, RT produces the lowest wind speed and capacity factor relative errors and ARS the lowest wind speed correlations.
+However, MLR is the least risky algorithm given the possibility of measurement during unfavourable wind conditions for MCP. - 450 The results of this work highlight the potential for anemometer or lidar loan programs to affordably assist future distributed wind energy customers with more accurate long-term wind resource estimates while maximizing the number of customers that can be served by reducing the measurement time needed.